-The median house price in Portsea is $3.3 million, having increased 2.3% over the past year.
-The median weekly rent is $577 (Census 2021).
+Median house prices in Portsea stand at $3.3 million, having increased by 2.3% over the last twelve months.
+The current median weekly rent is $595.
 This gives a gross rental yield of approximately 0.9%.
 The median monthly mortgage repayment is $2,806.

 Public transport access includes 18 bus stops.
 The crime rate in the Mornington Peninsula LGA is moderate at 7,089 incidents per 100,000 population.

-From an investment perspective, Portsea offers a gross rental yield of 0.9%, rated as low yield.
+From an investment perspective, Portsea shows a gross rental yield of approximately 0.9%, rated as low yield.
 Property prices are above the state median ($3.3M/$875K), placing it in the premium segment.
 The price-to-income ratio of 25.9x is considered stretched.
 House prices have moved +2.3% year-on-year.
+Population growth of +0.8% year-on-year points to stable demand fundamentals.
+Building approvals have changed +0% year-on-year, indicating steady development activity.